saronson/cs331-s21-jmallett2/lab07/README.md

 ## Extensible Hashtables with Open Addressing

 In this lab you will build a hashtable implementation that uses **linear probing** to solve collisions and that increases the hashtable size automatically if the hashtable's fillfactor exceeds a given threshold.
-Once the hashtable if more than `fillfactor` full, you should rebuild it, doubling the number of buckets.
+Once the hashtable is more than `fillfactor` full, you should rebuild it, doubling the number of buckets.
 For example, if you have a hashtable with fillfactor `0.5` and `100` buckets, then you need to rebuilt it using `200` buckets once it stores more than `0.5 * 100 = 50` elements.

 You should implement all the methods shown below.